A new BBC drama will share the true story behind the battle for disabled civil rights in Britain – here’s who’s on the cast.

 “As soon as I saw the script I knew this was going to be something so special and I am couldn’t be happier to work with Jack and Gen on a drama that deserves to be front and centre on screen.”

-Further casting includes Emily Ambrose, Fergus Rattigan, Arthur Hughes, Josh Merritt, Reece Pantry, Ruth Madeley, Nadeem Islam and Philippa Cole.
+Further casting includes Emily Ambrose, Fergus Rattigan, Josh Merritt, Reece Pantry, Nadeem Islam and Philippa Cole.
+The film also feature the ‘real Alan and Barbara’, Alan Holdsworth and Barbara Lisicki.

-Then Barbara Met Alan will air on BBC Two and iPlayer in 2022.
+Then Barbara Met Alan will air on BBC Two and iPlayer on 21 March 2022 at 9PM.

 Patrick Holland, Director, Factual, Arts & Classical Music, commented: “This is an incredible group of creatives who have come together to tell a remarkable and groundbreaking story.
 We couldn’t be more proud to commission this film for the BBC.”